-When looking for a roof to stand up against high winds, a rating system used by UL is going to be your benchmark.
-Whether you're in Florida standing up to tropical storms, or along the Rockies and Great Plains, understanding the UL 580 Wind Uplift rating is key.
+If you're looking for a roof to stand up against high winds, a rating system used by UL is going to be your benchmark.
+Whether you're in Florida facing tropical storms or along the Rockies and Great Plains, understanding the UL 580 Wind Uplift rating is key.

 Wind uplift occurs when air pressure below a roofing system is higher than that which is above it.
 As wind passes over the roof, the pressure above the roofing system drops, while the pressure below is increased through holes and entry points.
 Like an airplane wing upon take-off, this effect draws the roofing panel upwards, possibly damaging or tearing the roof.